martijnvandergeest/git-testing/README.md

 # Troubleshooting Maven Build Failure

-When building your QAFE project, a lot of things can result in a 'Build Failure':
+When building your QAFE project, chances are you run into a 'Build Failure'.
+Unfortunately there are lots of reasons why this can happen.
+The most common reasons for a 'Build Failure' are:
-- Bugs in Code
+- Bugs in source code
-- Wrong Configuration
+- Incorrect configuration
-- Wrong Maven Version
+- Wrong Maven version
 - Maven Dependency Conflicts
+If you get a 'Build Failure' and none of the above reasons apply, please try

 ## Symptoms